NixOS/nix/src/nix/shell.md

     #!nix shell --override-input nixpkgs github:NixOS/nixpkgs/eabc38219184cc3e04a974fe31857d8e0eac098d

-The examples above all used `-p` to get dependencies from Nixpkgs.
 You can also use a Nix expression to build your own dependencies.
 For example, the Python example could have been written as:

 ```python
 #! /usr/bin/env nix